vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_ui_not_appearing.md

 If the plug-in does not appear at all:

-- You are using vCenter Server 6.7 update 1 with a version of vSphere Integrated Containers that pre-dates 1.4.3.
 - A previous attempt at installing the vSphere Integrated Containers plug-in failed, and the failed installation state was retained in the client cache.
 - You installed a new version of the vSphere Integrated Containers plug-in that has the same version number as the previous version, for example a hot patch.
 - You might be encountering an SSL certificate mismatch issue.
 This can occur if the root CA on the vCenter Server Virtual Appliance is updated, either by upgrading to a newer build of vSphere or by running the VMCA Certificate Manager.

 ## Solutions ##

-- If you are using vCenter Server 6.7 update 1, upgrade vSphere Integrated Containers to version 1.4.3 or later.
 - If the vSphere Integrated Containers plug-in appears in the HTML5 client but the tabs are empty, upgrade vCenter Server to version 6.5.0d or later.
 - If the plug-in does not appear at all, see the section below to restart the vSphere Client services.
 - If the plug-in still does not appear after restarting the vSphere Client services, see https://kb.vmware.com/kb/52540.